Join

 Team

-4 + 14 =
+15 + 11 =

 As a lawmaker, Lisa consistently works around the partisan differences that so often deadlock legislation in Harrisburg.
 Her ability to work collaboratively with Republicans and Democrats contributes to the strong record of accomplishment she has assembled.
+The Center for Effective Lawmaking cited Lisa as one of the most successful state legislators in turning bills into state law.
+Many of her efforts require concentrated work in putting together proposals, making a case for action, and pulling together votes needed for passage.

 Paid for by Baker for Senate Committee